-The bulk of the potable water for this district is treated surface water purchased from WBMWD and the City of Torrance.
+The bulk of the potable water for this district is treated surface water purchased from WBMWD.
 There are generally no water quality issues except for seasonal nitrification in the reservoirs.
 Cal Water takes measures to mitigate this problem by turning over the water in the tanks.
 Occasionally, flushing may have to be performed and/or additional chlorine must be manually added to one or more of the storage tanks.
 There have been mixing systems installed in a few reservoirs for this purpose.
-Additional tank circulation systems may be necessary in the future.
+Additional tank circulation and residual control systems are planned to be implemented in the future.
 Since this water system is disinfected with chloramines, nitrification is a possibility that is constantly monitored in the distribution system and in storage tanks.
 No additional treatment is provided by Cal Water.